Tai Mo Shan

 The Tai Mo Shan Country Park covers an area of 14.40 km² around Tai Mo Shan.
 It is located to the north of Tai Lam Country Park.
-The 35 m Long Falls is the highest waterfall in Hong Kong.
+The 35 m Long Falls at Ng Tung Chai is the highest waterfall in Hong Kong.

 Geography

+Tai Mo Shan has a steep northwestern slope and less steep southern slope.
+Since it is the tallest mountain in Hong Kong, it forms a barrier that blocks the monsoon from the south, the rain shadow leading to the dryness of some of the northern and northwestern parts of the New Territories.